Orienfish/RPi_Useful_Script/README.md

    In this repo, I choose pybluez.

 4. The installation of pybluez may be annoying - there are a bunch of dependencies to be satisfied.
-[This tutorial] covesr the installation steps.
+[This tutorial](https://learn.adafruit.com/install-bluez-on-the-raspberry-pi/installation) covers the installation steps.
 And it has some additional requirements for the BLE mode.
 Unfortunately I was not able to find the link I refer to.

 5. For the scripts in this repo, I provide the whole process of **turning on Bluetooth, scanning, establishing client/server connection and sending packets to server** in `bluetooth/rfcomm_client.py`.